vicramon/ember-tutorial/chapters/hello-world.md

 bundle
 ```

 Ember Rails provides a generator that will create a skeleton for our Ember app.
-The flags below tell it to use CoffeeScript and to name the Ember app `App`, which is the typical convention.
+The -n flag tells it to name the Ember app `App`, which is the typical convention.

 For Javascript: